karnaker/recursive_file_printer/README.md

 # File Content Extractor

-The File Content Extractor is a Python script that allows you to process files and directories, extracting the contents of each file and writing them to an output file.
-It provides various options to customize the processing behavior, such as recursively processing subdirectories, using a custom .gitignore file, and including or excluding the .git folder.
+The File Content Extractor is a Python script that processes files and directories, extracting the contents of each file and writing them to an output file.
+It offers various options to customize the processing behavior, such as recursively processing subdirectories, using a custom .gitignore file, and including or excluding the .git folder.

 ## Features

-* Process a single file or a directory recursively
+* Process a single file or a directory
-* Write the file paths and contents to an output file
+* Write file paths and contents to an output file
-* Handle binary and unsupported file formats gracefully
+* Handle binary and unsupported file formats
 * Use a custom .gitignore file to exclude specific files or folders
-* Include or exclude the .git folder from processing
+* Option to include or exclude the .git folder
-* Option to process only files in the current directory (non-recursive)
+* Option for recursive or non-recursive directory processing
+* Alphabetical sorting of files and directories (hidden files appear first)

 ## Requirements